 It turns out it’s easier than you might think.
 You just need to know two things:

-You have to determine if what you want to sell will make a profit despite those fees.
+You have to determine if what you want to sell will make a profit despite those costs.
 Here’s how to do that in five steps:

 When considering buying something to resell on eBay, you first need to review its going price.
+One way is to search manually.
 Let’s take a look at a pack of 24 AA and 24 AAA Duracell batteries:

 It looks like this pack generally costs $29.99.
-However, the two listings above come up almost immediately when someone types in “batteries.”
-Since they come from Top Rated Plus sellers and include free shipping, there’s no reason why someone wouldn’t just grab these excellent bargains immediately.
+However, the two listings above popped up almost immediately when I typed in “batteries.”
+Since they come from Top Rated Plus sellers and include free shipping, there’s no reason why a buyer wouldn’t just grab these excellent bargains immediately.

 In a case like this, I wouldn’t try to sell these unless I could turn a profit by selling them at $18 or less with free shipping.
 I have to compete with these guys on price or nobody will buy from me.